 "a more accurate description of the world."

-Yet market researchers rely on logistic regression only rarely because they've been unable to translate logits and odds–conventional measures for describing a predictor variable's impact–into clear findings and recommendations.
+they have been unable to translate logits and odds–conventional measures for describing a predictor variable's impact–into clear findings and recommendations.

-Here's what a researcher might say to a hotel client after using logistic regression: "If all five million of your guests check in remotely, their logit of recommending the hotel will increase by 0.51."
+Here is what a researcher might say to a hotel client after using logistic regression: "If all five million of your guests check in remotely, their logit of recommending the hotel will increase by 0.51."
 Or maybe this: "Guests who check in remotely have a 33% higher odds of recommending the hotel than those who check in traditionally."

 Those statements would leave most people scratching their heads.